 In this case, the hypothetical victim of a head injury is cycling to work.
 As he cycles through the main entrance to his workplace, a barrier between lanes of traffic falls and strikes his helmet.

 Because of the cyclist’s helmet, this injury is milder than the previous two hypothetical scenarios.
 The cyclist suffered from somewhat serious headaches after the injury and missed a small amount of work.

 This client could potentially file a personal injury claim or a worker’s compensation claim.
 He was on his way to work at the time of the injury, but there could be third parties in charge of erecting the barrier that fell on him.

 Contact Gordon & Gordon

-The attorneys at Gordon & Gordon are well-versed in both personal injury and worker’s compensation claims.
+The Louisiana head and brain injury attorneys at Gordon & Gordon are well-versed in both personal injury and worker’s compensation claims.
 If you or someone you love has suffered a head injury, contact the Gordon & Gordon law firm by calling 318.716.HELP.
 You can also leave us a message on our website.